-The fair value of stock options granted during the six months ended June 30, 2014 and 2013 was estimated as of the date of grant using the Black-Scholes option-pricing model.
-The weighted-average fair value per share for all options granted during the six months ended June 30, 2014 and 2013 was \$5.23 and \$5.44, respectively.
+The fair value of stock options granted during the six months ended June 30, 2015 and 2014 was estimated as of the date of grant using the Black-Scholes option-pricing model.
+The weighted-average fair value per share for all options granted during the six months ended June 30, 2015 and 2014 was \$12.76 and \$5.23, respectively.
 The weighted-average assumptions used to value options as of their grant date were as follows:

-Six Months Ended June 30, 2014 Six Months Ended June 30, 2013
+Six Months Ended Six Months Ended

+June 30, 2015 June 30, 2014

-Risk-free interest rate 1.35% 0.67%
+Risk-free interest rate 1.54% 1.35%

-Expected volatility 47.65% 52.31%
+Expected volatility 44.30% 47.65%

-Expected life (in years) 4.20 4.24
+Expected life (in years) 4.18 4.20

 Dividend yield 0% 0%

-(5) Net Income (Loss) per Common Share
+(6) Net Income (Loss) per Common Share

 Basic net income (loss) per share is calculated based on the weighted average number of common shares outstanding during the period.
-Diluted net income (loss) per share incorporates the dilutive effect of common stock equivalent options, warrants and other convertible securities, if any, as determined with the treasury stock accounting method.
-Common stock equivalents related to options and restricted stock awards for 537 and 487 shares of common stock for the three months ended June 30, 2014 and 2013, respectively, have been excluded from the fully diluted calculation of net income per share, as inclusion would be anti-dilutive.
-For the six months ended June 30, 2014, since there was a net loss, the Company excluded all outstanding stock options and nonvested restricted shares from its diluted loss per share calculation, as inclusion of these securities would have reduced the net loss per share.
-Common stock equivalents related to options and restricted stock awards for 482 shares of common stock for the six months ended June 30, 2013 have been excluded from the fully diluted calculation of net income per share, as inclusion would be anti-dilutive.
+Diluted net loss per share incorporates the dilutive effect of common stock equivalent options, warrants and other convertible securities, if any, as determined with the treasury stock accounting method.
+Common stock equivalents related to options and restricted stock awards for 815 and 537 shares of common stock for the three months ended June 30, 2015 and 2014 have been excluded from the fully diluted calculation of net income per share, as inclusion would be anti-dilutive.
+For the six months ended June 30, 2015 and 2014, since there was a net loss, the Company excluded all outstanding stock options and non-vested restricted shares from its diluted loss per share calculation, as inclusion of these securities would have reduced the net loss per share.